snowsum/snowsum.github.io-/_posts/2020-07-09-Dropshipping-Return-Policy.md

 > At some point, most businesses will need to figure out a solution for returns and exchanges that benefits themselves and their customers.

-### Free Guide: Shipping and Fulfillment 101

-From deciding what to charge your customers, to figuring out insurance and tracking, this comprehensive guide will walk you step-by-step through the entire process

-Get the free reading list

 ### The advantages of a customer-centric return policy

 Many innovative businesses have recognized that a customer-centric return policy is a powerful marketing tool.